 - Air treatment in the room.
 Having an air purifier in the bathroom has become common.
 Use an air purifier near your litter box.
 They are either manually operated or automated with a timer.
 No matter which you choose, do not put it too close to the litter box, or you lose if your cat starts to avoid it.

 - Switching the litter type may also change the scent of the litter box.
-Our tests showed that absorbant litter fights odor the worst of the types we tried.
-However, frequently dumping of the box will help you to avoid this.
-Clumping and pine litters have higher odor fighting capabilities.
-Be aware, though, due to the strong smell, pine litter is avoided by many cats.
+Our tests showed that absorbent litter fights odor the worst of the types we tried.
+However, frequently dumping the box will help you to avoid this.
+Clumping and pine litters have higher odor-fighting capabilities.
+Be aware, though, due to the strong smell.
+Many cats avoid pine litter.
 You might want to read some additional info about the most popular cat litter types that we have tested.

-Things NOT TO DO in order to control cat litter box odor
+Things NOT TO DO to get rid of cat litter box smell

-There are also few not-so-good things that cat owners often try in order to avoid litter box odour.
+There are also few not-so-good things that cat owners often try to avoid litter box odor.
 We should add this caveat: “Don’t try this at home.”

 - Don’t choose scented litter.
 It’s the fastest way to cat litter box problems.
-First, cat’s dislike strong scents.
+First, cat’s do not like strong scents.
 We may prefer lavender, but cats want to run like hell from it.
-Second, cats rely heavily on scents, and even the identification of a good place to urinate is carried out by smell, which becomes harder if you overwhelm it with a perfume.
-We are going to write an article about the disadvantages of scented litters in the near future.
+Second, cats rely heavily on scents.
+They gather a lot of information about their surroundings through them, and the location of the toilet is one of them.
+For cats, if a place smells like own wastes, then it’s an excellent place to deposit more.
+The task becomes harder if you overwhelm it with perfume.

 - Don’t switch to a covered cat litter box.
 They are commonly used for odor neutralizing; however, if this is your purpose for changing to a covered box, don’t switch to one.
 You see, when you avoid the smell from spreading in the room, you are not neutralizing it, but you are keeping and concentrating it inside the box.
 That is not something your cat would be thankful for, in addition to the other disadvantages covered litter boxes have.
 Read more about covered litter boxes here.

-- Do not move the litter box in order to get rid the scent.
+- Do not move the litter box to get rid of the scent.
 While we usually want to keep the box out of sight—around the corner or in the bathroom, basement, or outdoors—this may backfire on you.
 There’s a general rule: the cat litter box must be easily accessible.
 If you put it away, it becomes less accessible, or your cat may stop using it.
-Litter box relocation should serve to improve the usability of it.
+Therefore, litter box relocation should serve to improve the usability of it.
 If you are interested, you can learn more about good litter box locations here.

-Above are things that can be done by cat owners to get rid of cat litter box odor.
-They have significant drawbacks, but the good news is that you won’t need them if you apply the first advice I gave.
-Clean the box twice daily and improve your cat’s diet to make his stools and urine smell less.
-This article is a part of series about cat litter, litter boxes, and house-soiling problems.
+Above are things that can be done by cat owners to get rid of cat litter box smell.
+They have significant drawbacks, but the good news is that you won’t need them if you apply the first two advice.
+Clean the box frequently and improve your cat’s diet to make his stools and urine smell less.
+This article is a part of a series about cat litter, litter boxes, and house-soiling problems.